theroyalwedesign/interfacevision.github.com/_posts/2012-11-26-design-overloading-sip.md

 We are now able to support any combination of addition between the primitive data types of floats, strings, integers, arrays, and so on.

-## Why We Don't Use Overloading
+## Why We Use "With" Properties

-Since SIP is supposed to be used with Interface Vision, we want to be able to visually represent operations without focusing on the primitives we are operating on.
+Since or framework is used with Interface Vision, we want to be able to visually represent operations without focusing on the primitives we are operating on.

 ### Visual Composition